 This course is an introduction to patient care, including patient communication, interaction, history taking, and patient education.
 Students will be able to communicate and assess patients, evaluate and record patient history, and learn to correctly document.
 Students will also be able to differentiate between immobilization and restraints, recognize special needs of patients, and respect cultural and human diversity.
 Course content will also include: vital signs, medical emergencies, oxygen safety, patient consent, and ethical and legal issues in healthcare.
 Students will perform research and prepare a poster or presentation on an approved topic chosen from the course objectives.
-Prerequisites: Admission to Rad Tech, BIO211 and BIO212.
-This is a "D" course.
-This is an "L" course.
+This is an "L" course This is a "D" course.
+Prerequisites: Admission to Rad Tech, BIO211 and BIO212 with a "C+" or better for both.
+(Existing course, published September 2013) (Updated November 2014)

-RAD171, Radiographic Clinical Practicum I (2 Credits)

-This course introduces the clinical setting and general radiographic areas of diagnostic imaging with supervised clinical practice.
+RAD171, Radiographic Clinical Practicum I (2 Credits) This course introduces the clinical setting and general radiographic areas of diagnostic imaging with supervised clinical practice.
 Students will refine patient care and positioning skills.
-Prerequisites: Admission to Rad Tech, BIO211 and BIO212.
+Prerequisites: Admission to Rad Tech,BIO211 and BIO212 with "C+" or better for both.
+(Existing course, published September 2013) (Updated November 2014)

-RAD172, Radiographic Clinical Practicum II (2 Credits)

-Students continue to practice clinical skills in the general radiographic areas of diagnostic imaging with supervised clinical practice.
-Prerequisites: RAD105, RAD109 and RAD171.
+RAD172, Radiographic Clinical Practicum II (2 Credits) Students continue to practice clinical skills in the general radiographic areas of diagnostic imaging with supervised clinical practice.
+Prerequisites: RAD105, RAD109 and RAD171 with "C" or better for all.
+(Existing course, published September 2013) (Updated November 2014)